JonathanFoo0523/ThriftCustomer/README.md

 ## Drawback

 Currently, the app doesn't support user signin/signup.
-Instead, the first time an user launches the app, it generates a random UUID which is stored locally on the device.
+Instead, when the user launches the app for the first time, it generates a random UUID which is stored locally on the device.
 The UUID is submitted along with every order the user made.
 When users close and relauch the app, the locally-stored UUID will be retrived to get orders history of the user.
 The problem with the approach is that the UUID will be cleared when the app is deleted & reinstalled; and user has no way to access their orders from other devices.

 ## TODO
 * Push notification when business accepts/rejects an order